-WE DECLARE PEACE CALL FOR AN ASSEMBLY OF UNREPRESENTED PEOPLE in Washington, D.C., on August 6 through 9
+CALL FOR AN ASSEMBLY OF UNREPRESENTED PEOPLE in Washington, D.C., August 6-9

 "I like to believe that the people in the long run are going to do more to promote peace than our governments.
-I think the people want peace so much that one of these days government had better get out of their way and let them have it."
+I think the people want peace so much that one of these days governments had better get out of their way and let them have it."